Juliano Mer-Khamis: Service in the IDF

-Mer-Khamas served in the Israeli Defense Forces as a combat soldier in the Paratroopers Brigade.
+Mer-Khamis served in the Israeli Defense Forces as a combat soldier in the Paratroopers Brigade.
 He was a volunteer, since the army did not send him his draft papers, and he was eager to fight for his country.
 He adopted his maternal surname, Mer, dropping the surname Khamis which identified him as an Arab and had caused him problems among fellow Jews.
 While his mother was supportive of his enlistment, his father opposed it on grounds that the IDF was a fascist institution.
-Mer-Khamas didn't disagree, but countered that, 'I must see with my own eyes that they are really fascist'.
+Mer-Khamis didn't disagree, but countered that, 'I must see with my own eyes that they are really fascist'.
 He was eventually stationed in Jenin.
 According to him, one of his tasks was to carry a weapons bag and if someone was killed by accident, a weapon would be left on the corpse.
 Mer-Khamis said that while his squad was engaged in night-time firing practice they shot a shoulder missile at a donkey, accidentally killing a young girl seated on it.
 Mer-Khamis said that a load of explosives were left on the donkey to cover up the incident.
 He recalls beating up Palestinian protestors after they refused to disperse.
 When asked why, he recalled: "I wanted to be on one side.
 I wanted to be with somebody.
 Because I felt like nobody."